Ripple Wiki ▷ What is XRP? Cryptocurrency & more!

 In our highly centralized world, Ripple's strong centralization may make it more likely that it will be adopted by major financial firms.
 As much as we would like the introduction of this technology, we at Bitcoin-News.one suspect that the introduction of XRP will take longer than many expect.
 Ultimately, there is too much money to be saved by financial institutions to ignore XRP indefinitely.
 Whether these institutes then pass on savings to the customer or simply increase their profit is another question.

 How does Ripple fit into the financial system?

-The Ripple network also acts as a currency exchange between all forms of Fiat.
+The Ripple network also acts as a currency exchange between all forms of fiat.
 In order for the exchange to work, there must be liquidity and that is the use case for the XRP token.
-The XRP token is used as an intermediate value that is exchanged between financial institutions in the network.
+The XRP token is used as an intermediate value that is exchanged between financial institutions on the network.
 These tokens can then be converted back into the currency desired by the institution.
 The XRP can either be held or used for other cross-border payments, such as paying a supplier.

-Is Ripple centralized?
+Is Ripple Centralized?

 Centralization is defined as: